 As the coronavirus pandemic has grown, an urgent focus on keeping voting safe and accessible during the 2020 election cycle has emerged at all levels of government.
-With most states continuing to implement social distancing or stay at home orders in some form due to COVID-19, federal, state, and local election officials across the country have been evaluating voting procedures and election dates to determine what modifications are needed to keep voters and poll workers safe while ensuring that people can still exercise their right to vote.
-Some jurisdictions have postponed elections, whereas others have expanded access to mail-in ballots and/or taken other steps.
+With most states continuing to implement social distancing and other public health protections due to COVID-19, federal, state, and local election officials across the country have been evaluating voting procedures and election dates to determine what modifications are needed to keep voters and poll workers safe while ensuring that people can still exercise their right to vote.
+Since the spring, some jurisdictions have postponed elections, whereas others have expanded access to mail-in ballots and/or taken other steps.

-Officials have been assessing similar options at the state level, where 2020 presidential primary, statewide, and local elections are ongoing.
-A number of jurisdictions have already embraced absentee voting or voting by mail to varying degrees, with states such as Colorado and Washington leading the movement in terms of conducting elections entirely or almost entirely by mail.
-Other states make absentee voting and voting by mail more difficult to access by mandating that voters meet certain requirements (such as being ill or out of town) in order to vote by mail, and having a notary be present when they sign their ballot.
+Officials have been assessing similar options at the state level.
+A number of jurisdictions have already embraced absentee voting or voting by mail to varying degrees, with states such as Colorado and Washington leading the movement in terms of conducting elections almost entirely by mail.
+Other states have historically made absentee voting and voting by mail more difficult to access by mandating that voters meet certain requirements (such as being ill or out of town) in order to vote by mail, and have a notary be present when they sign their ballot.

-In states already moving in the direction of increased voting by mail, the coronavirus outbreak has served to accelerate those efforts, with officials often keeping established election dates in place or extending the time during which mail-in ballots can be returned.
+In states already moving in the direction of increased voting by mail, the coronavirus outbreak has largely served to accelerate those efforts, with officials often keeping established election dates in place or extending the time during which mail-in ballots can be returned.
 In other states, officials have implemented a variety of responses, such as temporarily relaxing the requirements to access mail-in ballots or rescheduling elections.
-Further, while some states have made decisions that will apply to primary elections as well as the general presidential election, many have yet to make a determination as to what modifications may be needed in November.
+It is important to be aware that rules and procedures associated with absentee voting and voting by mail are the subject of ongoing litigation in several states, and that changes are occurring rapidly in this area.

 Click on each state below to learn more about each jurisdiction’s current response to COVID-19 concerns in the context of the 2020 election cycle.